-If you prefer a dentist that does not participate in the Delta Dental PPO or Delta Dental Premier Networks, we will pay the benefits for covered services up to the Maximum Allowable Fee for Non-Participating Dentists, or the actual charge, whichever is less.
-Dentists that do not participate in the Delta Dental PPO Network or Delta Dental Premier Network have not contracted with DDWA to charge established fees for covered services; DDWA has no control over the prices they charge you or their billing practices.
+If you prefer a dentist that does not participate in the Delta Dental Networks, we will pay the benefits for covered services up to the Maximum Allowable Fee for Non-Participating Dentists, or the actual charge, whichever is less.
+Dentists that do not participate in a Delta Dental Network have not contracted with DDWA to charge established fees for covered services; DDWA has no control over the prices they charge you or their billing practices.

-As a result, your out-of-pocket costs may be substantially higher if you use a Non-Participating Dentist than with a Delta Dental PPO or Delta Dental Premier Dentist.
+As a result, your out-of-pocket costs may be substantially higher if you use a Non-Participating Dentist than with a Delta Dental PPO plus Premier Dentist.
 You will be responsible for payment of any balance remaining after the DDWA benefit is paid.

-To learn more about Delta Dental PPO and Delta Dental Premier Dentists and how to find one near you, check the next section of this booklet.
+To learn more about Delta Dental Network Dentists and how to find one near you, check the next section of this booklet.
 To search for a network dentist now, visit our online directory at www.DeltaDentalWA.com or call 800-526-8323.